Point Source Detection with Fully-Convolutional Networks: Performance in Realistic Simulations: Results

 To complete the analysis of the robustness of PoSeIDoN, we perform an additional test at 217 GHz.
 Without any additional training, we apply the FCN to a new set of validation simulations at 217 GHz but using a less aggressive Galactic mask of $|b|>10^\circ$ (see Fig. \ref{Fig:b10}).
-The completeness and flux density estimation results remains more or less the same as in the 217 GHz case with $|b|>30^\circ$ for all the techniques.
-The 90\% completeness levels in this case are 135, 195 and 149 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF and PoSeIDoN, respectively.
-However, the spurious PS numbers increase dramatically, similarly to the 353 GHz case.
-Again, PoSeIDoN gives better results with this issue and it shows a more linear increase of spurious PS with respect to the 353 GHz case.
-This difference can be an indication that, as expected, the more the situation resembles the simulations training set, the better is the performance of the FCN.
+The completeness results remain more or less the same as in the 217 GHz case with $|b|>30^\circ$ for all the techniques.
+The 90\% completeness levels in this case are 110, 143, and 136 mJy for the 3$\sigma$ MHWF, the 4$\sigma$ MHWF, and PoSeIDoN, respectively.
+However, the spurious PS numbers increase dramatically.
+Again, PoSeIDoN gives better results with this issue, and it shows a smoother increase in spurious PSs with decreasing flux density than in the 353 GHz case.
+This difference can be an indication that, as expected, the more closely the situation resembles the simulation training set, the better the performance of the FCN is.

-Therefore, by training PoSeIDoN in each particular situation the results can be slightly improved, although probably not much comparing with the MHW2.
-The detection of Galactic sources inside the complicate Galactic plane is most likely the most interesting case where the re-training would significantly improve the results.
-However, we have demonstrated that even without specialised training, a FCN is able to compete with the MHW2 filtering schema, when applied to typical CMB experiment observed patches.
+Therefore, by training PoSeIDoN in each particular situation the results can be slightly improved, although probably not by much in comparison with the MHW2.
+The detection of Galactic sources inside the complicated Galactic plane is most likely the most interesting case where the re-training would significantly improve the results.
+However, we demonstrate that even without specialised training, an FCN is able to compete with the MHW2 filtering scheme when applied to typical CMB experiment observed patches.